Composting

 • Vented or closed

-• Fastest type of composting
+• The fastest type of composting

 • MMSB containers